 Yosemite National Park Detour on Road Trip SF to LA

-Travelers who want to include Yosemite National Park as part of their Pacific Coast Highway Road Trip can make a detour the top destination at the beginning of the drive.
-Just be aware that the detour will add at least one full day to your trip itinerary (preferably more!).
+Travelers who want to include Yosemite National Park as part of their Pacific Coast Highway Road Trip can make a detour at the beginning of the drive.
+Just be aware that it will add at least one full day to your trip itinerary (preferably more!).

 From San Francisco, instead of heading south, drive east to Yosemite NP.
-After spending a day or two exploring, either drive back to SF to the coast – or skip the first day of driving on our above itinerary and drive west directly to Monterey.
+After spending a day or two exploring, drive directly to Monterey.
 From there, follow the rest of our outlined Road Trip San Francisco to Los Angeles as written.

 Paso Robles Detour on Road Trip San Francisco to LA

-Paso Robles – known for its wine and olive production – is an even easier detour on a San Fran to LA road trip.
+Paso Robles – known for its wine and olive production – is an easy detour on a San Fran to LA road trip.
 After passing through Big Sur, head east on 46 (also called Green Valley Road) and follow it to the 101 and on to Paso Robles.

-We detailed a perfect Coastal California Self-Drive Tour – but what if you don’t want to (or can’t) drive?
-Visitors who want to forego the responsibility of driving down the California Coast can join an organized California Coastal Tour.
+We detailed a perfect Coastal California Self-Drive Tour – but what if you don’t (or can’t) drive?
+Those who want to forego the responsibility of driving down the California Coast can join an organized California Coastal Tour.

 This small-group 3-day tour from San Francisco to Los Angeles is a fantastic way to see the coast.
-The tour features most of the highlights of our trip from San Francisco to Los Angeles.
-The best part of this 3 day California Coast tour is that the skilled driver takes the wheel, allowing you time to take in the scenery!
-Get the details here!
+The excursion features most of the highlights of our LA – SF Trip.
+The best part of this 3 day California Coast tour is that the skilled driver takes the wheel, allowing you time to take in the scenery.
+Get the details!

 California Coast Day Trips

-Visitors to San Francisco and Los Angeles can also take day trips that will allow them just a glimpse of the magnificent shoreline on a Coastal California tour.
+Not everyone has time for 3-day tours from San Francisco to Los Angeles.
+Visitors to San Francisco and Los Angeles can take day trips that will allow them a glimpse of the magnificent shoreline of a Coastal California tour.

 One of the most popular day tours from San Francisco, the full-day trip includes Monterey, the 17-Mile Drive and Carmel.
 Get the details!